top of page

 Bob was a resident of Conway, Arkansas, a community that he loved, since 2010.
 There he was involved in the Conway Historical Society, the Romeos, First United Methodist Church, and various writer’s groups.
 He was a mentor to hundreds of aspiring writers during his teaching career and beyond.
 Despite his many career accomplishments, his favorite pastime was talking to people about their lives, their families, and their careers.
 He loved all people and knew no strangers.

-His greatest love was his wife, Judy Lee Reising; his children, Paula Reising and John Reising; his grandchildren Brigitte McNairy (Rob), Bear Echols (Samantha), Luke, Jordan and Payton Ward; great-grandchildren Liza and Teddy Echols; nephew Frank Schreiner (Allison D. Witcher); and nieces Cindy Voghell and Lori Cipollone.
+His greatest love was Judy Lee Reising, his wife and love of his life for forty years; his children, Paula Reising and John Reising; his grandchildren Brigitte McNairy (Rob), Bear Echols (Samantha), Luke, Jordan and Payton Ward; great-grandchildren Liza and Teddy Echols; nephew Frank Schreiner (Allison D. Witcher); and nieces Cindy Voghell and Lori Cipollone.

-In lieu of flowers, please consider making a donation to the Moonlight Graham Scholarship fund for athletes at the University of Central Arkansas, by contacting Joan Shofner at jshofner@uca.edu or Paula Reising at paula.echols@gmail.com.
+In lieu of flowers, please consider making a donation to the Moonlight Graham Scholarship fund for athletes at the University of Central Arkansas:

 Celebration of life services will be held Saturday, November 2, 2024, 11:00am at First United Methodist Church, 1610 Prince St., Conway, Arkansas 72034.